SpendEdge’s strong team of advisors have a wealth of category–specific expertise to offer you a competitive edge over supplier negotiations.

 Ensure the setup enables you to successfully enter into productive negotiations.

-- Location setup – usually negotiations are best done in person, and if not, through leveraging up-to-date technologies that allow for an optimal two-way conversation.
+- Location setup – usually supplier negotiations are best done in person, and if not, through leveraging up-to-date technologies that allow for an optimal two-way conversation.

 - Stakeholder representation – technical and legal expertise is as instrumental to the negotiation process as executive level representation with whom the decision-making power rests on.